wordofwarning/wordofwarning.org/current/2019-autumnwinter/hendry/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Lauren Hendry<br>directed by Jenna Watt" # the name of the artist or company
+artist: "Lauren Hendry<br>dir.
+Jenna Watt" # the name of the artist or company
 show: "Tetra-Decathlon" # the name of the show
-artist_size: 3
+artist_size: 2
 show_size: 2
-header_image:
+header_image: "header_lauren.jpg"
 season: "Lauren Hendry, dir Jenna Watt 2|10|2019"

 # ABOUT THE SHOW - LAYOUT